 Universidad Nacional Autónoma de México (UNAM)

-Mexico’s highest ranked institution is the Universidad Nacional Autónoma de México (UNAM), at 175th in the world and 6th in Latin America.
-The Universidad Nacional Autónoma de México is a public university which has a huge student population of over 300,000 students across a number of campuses in Mexico City and beyond, including 28,000 postgraduates.
+Mexico’s highest ranked institution is the Universidad Nacional Autónoma de México (UNAM), ranked 160th in the world and 4th in Latin America.
+The Universidad Nacional Autónoma de México is a public university which has a huge student population of around 346,700, spread across a number of campuses in Mexico City and beyond, including 28,000 postgraduates.

 In 2007, the Universidad Nacional Autónoma de México’s main campus, which was built as a collaborative architectural design project between 1949 and 1952, became one of Mexico’s 31 UNESCO Heritage Sites.
 The campus, which combines elements of 20th century modernism and traditional Mexican culture, has been praised by UNESCO as a fitting tribute to the country’s progress since the revolution of 1910-20, and, in particular, its recognition of the importance of education.

-The the QS World University Rankings by Subject 2015, UNAM is ranked within the world’s top 50 for art & design, development studies, history & archaeology, law & legal studies, philosophy and sociology, and also ranks among the world’s best in a further 24 subjects.
+In the QS World University Rankings by Subject 2016, UNAM is ranked within the world’s top 50 for art and design, anthropology, development studies, law, education and training, philosophy, modern languages, archaeology, and mineral and mining engineering, and also ranks among the world’s best in a further 25 subjects.